isc/bootstrap-components-helpers/README.markdown

 `accordion` method options :

   - `:accordion_id` : when you want more than one accordion on the same page.
+  - `:class` : to add an additional CSS class to the container DIV.

 `pane` method options :